wiseman-timelord/CcAutoWash-Ba/README.md

 Pretty much as good as it needs to be, few minor refinements may come.

 ## DESCRIPTION
+Some scripts to assist with running Temp/Tmp directories from RamDisk on Windows, and some tips in the NOTATION below.
-RamDisks will always be cut fine, as they need not eat system ram, obviously this is intended for people whom put their, TEMP and TMP, on a RamDisk loaded from image, and are intending to have their computer on for longer periods.
+1. `CcAutoWash.Bat` - RamDisks will always be cut fine, as they need not eat system ram, obviously this is intended for people whom put their, TEMP and TMP, on a RamDisk loaded from image, and are intending to have their computer on for longer periods.
 To clean a ramdisk, this requires a certain delay after the user logon, in order to process the cleaning, yes I'm sure task manager can delay it, but, its good to have it a little longer and I want it running from the start menu, the start menu is the last location it checks, and the user is required to logon.
-This clearly is a simple idea, but, that is the point, I am presenting an idea to enhance RamDisk optimization where the space is limited, and its, comically named `AutoWash` after `Fifth Element` and done in the style of my newer batch files.
+2. `TempEnviRun.Bat` - After using [TetraCopy](https://www.codesector.com/teracopy), to copy files directly through memory instead of using cache, the only issues were with using python, and there is apparently no general way to specify the cache location used by libraries "GPT: Many Python libraries use the OS temporary dir for caching.
+This is often hardcoded into the library.", however, it is possible in an environment "GPT:  Set the TMPDIR, TEMP, or TMP environment variables within the activation script of the virtual environment. export TEMP=/path/to/your/temp", this would then point to a temp location on your ssd drive.
+Thus, with a little editing of `TempEnviRun.Bat`, you too can still do things like run PACT on your Fallout 4 mods.

 ### PREVIEW
 ```